-Designers and illustrators around the world have long been coming up with unusual creative strategies to give their resumés an edge in the hunt for employment.
-If you're in need of inspiration for your own CV, here are some of the best creative resumés out there to help get the creative juices flowing (if you just want a starting point, then check out our free resume templates post).
+Unusual creative strategies will help you to get noticed, and they can be used to give your resumé an edge in the hunt for employment.
+If you're in need of some inspiration for your own CV, here are some of the best creative resumés out there to get your creative juices flowing.

 This one's an oldie but a goodie.
 Back in 2010, designer Kenny Barela (opens in new tab) put together this self-promotion package to attract potential clients when he moved to a new city.
 Containing a screenprinted T-shirt, infographic, and a cover letter showing off his sharp copywriting skills, this tube bundle demonstrates both his creative skills and his sense of humour.